Period: November 2015 – May 2016

 When the Invision prototype was ready, a meeting was appointed with the whole development stack (database, middle, front end).
 The goal was to present new usability features and discuss their technical feasibility.
 We intentionally didn’t include color schemes to avoid color preference discussions; however, our colleagues insisted they would like to see a colorful prototype.
-In the end, the developers assured us that the proposed features are achievable, but they had concerns regarding time availability of the development team.
+In the end, the developers assured us that the proposed features were achievable, but they had concerns regarding the time availability of the development team.

 Download Usability features presentation

 After finishing the prototype, it was time to create the high-fidelity one.
 The goal was to use it for user tests and provide a reference for the development team.
 The good news was that our target user group was broad, and we could use commercial user testing services.

 This was the moment my fellow UX contractor had to leave the project, and I was the lone UX designer left on the project.
 Before leaving, he helped set up the high-fidelity prototype using the Meteor framework.
 From then on, I was responsible for the prototype development.
 It took me around 2 months to create it.
 I could afford that time as there was a lengthy technical, infrastructural preparation happening simultaneously.
 Because it was a higher-fidelity prototype, a decision was made to include some provisional color, so it resembled a finished product.

 Because our system contained many input forms, a web form usability guidelines were produced to serve as a reference for the front-end developers.
 Also, I started developing a usability guidelines site that encompasses not only forms but usability “best practices” and how they fit in our context.
 However, something unexpected happened then.